Contracts and entitlements define the type of support that a customer receives.

 contract.
 Entitlements can have associated workflows that drive recommended activities for a

-These counters are active if the Per Unit field is enabled and are
+remaining.
+These counters are active if the Per Unit field is

 Keep these guidelines in mind as you create entitlements.

-the Product field.
-If you select only a product and not a company,
+from the Product field.
+If you select only a product and not a

-contract, or asset, this creates a generic entitlement and the entitlement counter fields
+company, contract, or asset, this creates a generic entitlement and the entitlement

-then the assets that are covered as a contract line item.
-The resulting contract entitlement
+contract and then the assets that are covered as a contract line item.
+The resulting